JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 - CheckoutButton component:
     -- DONE Renders a button with text content 'Pay'

+- ItemList component:
+    -- Renders, in a div:
+        -- An ItemCard component for each element in props.availableItemNames, supplying the corresponding name (itemName) to the ItemCard in props

 - ItemCard component:
     -- Renders a div containing: